 Soapy Smith's Soap Box blog

-The history blog of the Soapy Smith Preservation Trust and Friends of Bad Man Soapy Smith.
+history blog of the Soapy Smith Preservation Trust and Friends of Bad Man Soapy Smith.

 of a Scoundrel.
-Feel free

 Soapy Smith Discussion Board

 THE place to go for the latest news and discussion relating

 to Soapy Smith, the people he associated with, the places he went, etc. In association with the Soapy Smith Preservation

 and the Friends of Bad Man Soapy Smith.

 Commander Columbus Darwin Smith, whom was captured

 in 1941 just hours after the Japanese December 7, 1941 attack on Pearl Harbor.
 Columbus escaped his captors in 1944 and traveled

 a nice website on famous American artist Grant Wood and his 1933-34 Stone City Art Colony, Iowa.
 This is where Soapy 's

 son Jefferson R. Smith lll, and his 2nd wife artist Florence Sprague., met.
 This site has a biography on Jefferson.
 Jeff Smith

-on Jefferson.
+a well known artist, met.
+This site has a biography on Florence.
 Jeff Smith (Soapy 's great-grandson) was key in helping

 this site with information.